psychemedia/winter-tales/src/gawain_notes.md

 The most chivalrous knights in all the land, the most wonderful women, the handsomest King, of highest renown.

-Outside, there was jousting, and competition; inside, there was dancing, feasting and dancing, and dancing and carousing, and more feasting, as befits Christmas time, and New Year.
+Outside, there was jousting, and competition; inside, there was dancing, dancing and feasting; dancing, and feasting, and feasting, and dancing; and carousing, lots of carousing; and more feasting and dancing, as much feasting and dancing as befits Christmas time, as befits New Year.
 Double portions all round, at every course.
 And as was the custom at the end of the year: presents.

 They were also seated according to custom, in order of rank, Guinevere on the platform, alongside Arthur, with the finest tapestries hung on the wall behind.
 And beside them, too, Gawain, Arthur's nephew.